saadtazi/SaadTaziGChartBundle/README.md

 Versions
 --------

-Current version of this package is `3.x` and works with Symfony 3 and 4.
+Current version of this package is `3.x` and works with Symfony 3 and 4. v3.2 should be used for symfony 4.4 and above.
 If you are using Symfony 2, use version `1.5`.

 Demo
 ----